hawkeye-e/RG_HSceneCrowdReaction/README.md

 ## Features
 - Allow the Character to have different reaction when seeing a H scene instead of just staying awkward.
 - Allow the characters in pair to start H-animation even they are not involved in H scene.
 The position, speed of H-animation is randomly selected and will update periodically.
+- Allow player to change the clothing or accessory of the H reaction characters.
+- Add hotkeys to allow player to control the status of H reaction male characters.
+(Shift+3 to Shift+8, following the setup of the game)

 ## How to trigger H-animation:
 Before starting a H scene, get the other characters in pair and make sure they have already had sex with each other (Configurable).